chichundri/Notes/InterviewQues.md

     exposes what other methods are supported by the web server, preflight request.
 It is required when you submit requests across different origins.

-190. CORS? -> @CrossOrigin on method, on controller to enable all origin
+190. CORS? -> @CrossOrigin on method,.. on controller to enable all origin
 CORS(Cross Origin Resource Sharing) was implemented due to the limitations of the single-origin policy.The same-origin policy restricts resources to interact only with resources located in the same domain.
 The host that serves the JS (e.g. example.com) is different from the host that serves the data (e.g. api.example.com).
 In such a case, CORS enables cross-domain communication.